zhijieshi/cse3666/misc/myhdl.md

 ```

 Go ahead to install MyHDL package in this environment.
 Remember to activate the
-virtual environment before you run any Python scripts that depend on the
+virtual environment before you run any Python scripts that use MyHDL.

-environment.
+The command to start Python may change in the virtual environment.
+For
+example, on a SoE virtual PC, the command is `py` in the native system
+environment and it is `python` in the virtual environment.

 ## MyHDL Resources